Karamraj/Basic-Music-Discord-Bot/README.md

-# Discord-Music-Bot
+# Basic-Music-Discord-Bot
-A complete code to download for a music bot.
-Using a module (discord-player) 🎧

-Looking for a code for a music bot ?
-This fully open source code is made for your project !

-If you need help with this project, to get support faster you can join the help server by just clicking [here](https://discord.gg/wrsRxJnTBu).
+Just a basic music bot coded in Javascript and has 10+ commands 🎧

+Click [here](https://discord.gg/8ZWYaUpvxb) to join Electric Development Hub, a server which helps connecting developer and also aim in spreading culture of coding.

 ### ⚡ Installation